zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `ENUM_ImageGenerationType` {#enum-imagegenerationtype}

-`ENUM_ImageGenerationType` describes how the image generations operation is to be used.
-Currently only text to image is supported.
+`ENUM_ImageGenerationType` describes how the image generation operation is to be used.
+Currently, only text to image is supported.

 | Name | Caption | Description |
 | --- | --- | --- |